kanaverse/kanaval/docs/details/inputs/latest.md

   - `id`: a scalar string containing some unique identifier for this file.
     The interpretation of `id` is application-specific but usually refers to some cache or database.

-Optionally, `parameters` may contain a `subset` group, specifying the subset of cells to be used in downstream steps.
+Optionally, `parameters` may contain a `subset` group.
+This may in turn contain a `cells` group, specifying the subset of cells to be used in downstream steps.
-This group should contain one of:
+The `subset/cells` group should contain one of:

 - `indices`, a 1-dimensional integer dataset specifying the indices of the cells to retain.
   Indices should be relative to the loaded dataset before subsetting.